 3) The only way to deal with addiction is to address the underlying psychological wounds that led to the addiction in the first place.

-At Transformation Counselling, John addresses addiction on two levels.
-On one level, he'll help you to identify triggers, manage overwhelming feelings, and begin to take care of yourself in more sustainable ways.
-On a deeper level, he'll help you to identify and heal the wounds that led to the addiction in the first place.
+At Transformation Counselling, we address addiction on two levels.
+On one level, we'll help you to identify triggers, manage overwhelming feelings, and begin to take care of yourself in more sustainable ways.
+On a deeper level, we'll help you to identify and heal the wounds that led to the addiction in the first place.

 Want more information on addiction?
 Check out these excellent resources from some of the top authorities on the web.